Zero-one laws for connectivity in random key graphs: A basis for the conjecture

 then it is natural to conjecture that the zero-one law (\ref{eq:Pre-ConjecturedZeroOneLawConnectivity}) should still hold.

-While this transfer technique could in principle be applied to other graph properties, it may not always yield the correct form for the zero-one law; see the conference paper \cite{YaganMakowskiAllerton2009} for results on the existence of triangles in random key graphs.
+While this transfer technique could in principle be applied to other graph properties, it may not always yield the correct form for the zero-one law; see the papers \cite{YaganMakowskiAllerton2009, YaganMakowskiTriangle} for results concerning the existence of triangles in random key graphs.